thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 2. Select **VM instances** on the left panel and click **CREATE INSTANCE**.

-3. Provide a name for the image, choose a region, choose number of CPUs (e.g., 8 vCPUs for a cluster), and click **Customize** to further configure CPUs and memory.
+3. Provide a name for the instance, choose a region, choose number of CPUs (e.g., 8 vCPUs for a cluster), and click **Customize** to further configure CPUs and memory.

     ![]({{ site.baseurl }}/images/gcp-1-create-instance.png "Create GCP VM instance")